Vince Sorrenti: Career

-Whilst studying Architecture at Sydney University, he played Rugby Union and became a keen advocate of student causes.
+While studying architecture at Sydney University, he played Rugby Union and became a keen advocate of student causes.
 During this time, on annual retreats to Don Hearn's Health Cabins at Munyana on the New South Wales south coast, his eclectic style of stand-up comedy was born.
 His catch-phrase, "Unbelievable!", is the product of firm friendships within the Australian Customs Service, evolved during these sabbaticals.
 A gregarious raconteur, he also enjoys an occasional quiet beer at his favourite haunt, the Star Hotel in Milton, or fresh shucked oysters from Don Hearn's private lease.

 Donny was an amiable mentor and Vince was deeply affected by his passing.
 Each year on the anniversary of his death, Vince re-enacts Donny's Saturday-night Land Rover drive to Bendalong bottle shop, with the pet magpie perched on the steering wheel supposedly calling the shots.
 The alacrity of believing a magpie needs chocolates (really for Donny's mistress back at the caravan) amused Vince immensely.

 Sorrenti has represented many brands over the years.
 He is currently the face of Tyreright and Allhomes.

-In August 2018, Sorrenti was announced as a presenter on the new Nine Network travel series Helloworld, which debuted on 7 October 2018.
+In August 2018, Sorrenti was announced as a presenter on the new Nine Network travel series Helloworld for the first two years, which debuted on 7 October 2018.
 Sorrenti premiered in episode 1 as the Italy and France travel reporter.
-After the second season, the show was put on hold due to the COVID-19 pandemic.